Regrettable turnover analysis

 Regret shines a light on missed opportunities.
 Maybe the person left because of slow internal mobility, unclear feedback, or a lack of recognition.

-You probably won’t get that from engagement surveys.
-But you will hear it in an honest exit conversation.
-Or in a skip-level 1:1 where someone says, “I’m just not sure where I go from here.”
+You probably will not get that from engagement surveys alone.
+But you may hear it in an honest exit conversation.
+Or in a skip-level one-on-one where someone says, “I’m just not sure where I go from here.”

-If your regrettable turnover analysis shows that you’re losing the same type of employee again and again, it’s your call to act.
+If your regrettable turnover analysis shows that you are losing the same type of employee again and again, it is your call to act.

 Final Thought

 Not all departures are failures.
 But some are.
-And if you’re not tracking regret, you’re missing the most human part of HR: the employees you didn’t want to lose.
+And if you are not tracking regret, you are missing the most human part of HR: the employees you did not want to lose.

 Regrettable turnover analysis brings emotion and strategy together.
 It helps you focus your energy where it matters and on the people who matter most.